How to Get Around Pittsburgh with Your Free Bus Fare

 The PRT is also in charge of Pittsburgh’s light rail system, known as “The T.” The light rail is more limited than the bus, traveling only from Pittsburgh’s North Shore, where Heinz Field and PNC Park are located, to suburbs in the South Hills, including the South Hills Village shopping mall.

-The inclines travel up and down Mount Washington from the South Shore every fifteen minutes.
+The inclines are funiculars that travel up and down Mount Washington from Station Square and the South Shore every fifteen minutes.

 Riding public transit in Pittsburgh is largely a safe experience, but passengers should always remain aware of their surroundings and etiquette.